Post job

 A Director of Physical Therapy manages physical therapy services through developing strategies, policies, and procedures for a hospital, clinic, managed care organization, or similar organization.
 They supervise and assess the activities of medical, nursing, technical, and other personnel.

-As far as similarities go, this is where it ends because a lead therapist responsibility requires skills such as "social work," "crisis intervention," "autism," and "aba."
+While similarities exist, there are also some differences between lead therapists and director of physical therapy.
+For instance, lead therapist responsibilities require skills such as "social work," "crisis intervention," "autism," and "aba."
 Whereas a director of physical therapy is skilled in "rehabilitation," "physical therapy clinic," "treatment programs," and "physical therapy treatment."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 Physical therapist interns work with patients to determine and improve their function and movement.
 The interns assist in the rehabilitation process through body system development and storage.
 They promote the wellbeing and health of the patients through internship programs.
 Through the physical therapy internship, interns learn about nutrition, treatment, and the general rehabilitation procedure of patients.
 It also provides support not just for the patients but also with the staff.